spencerpete/my-writing-assistant/README.md

 ## Project Name

-My Writting Assistant
+My Writing Assistant

 ## Project Description

-My writting assistant is an orginizational tool for writers, within the site they can create a list of characters, A brief summary, and breakdown of scenes.
+My writing assistant is an orginizational tool for writers, within the site they can create a list of characters, A brief summary, and breakdown of scenes.

 ## Wireframes